lildude/phpZenfolio/README.txt

 Copy the files from the installation package into a folder on your server.
 They need to be readable by your web server.
-You can put them into an include folder defined in your php.ini file, if you like, though it's not required.
+You can put them into an include folder defined in your `php.ini' file, if you like, though it's not required.